Today’s post is from our SafeSourcing Inc. Archives

-We have learned the history of the candy cane in part 1 and what ingredients are needed to make candy canes and how to procure the raw ingredients in part 2, and yesterday we learned how to make a candy cane and package it.
-Today we will cover how to market your product and how SafeSourcing can help you.
+We have learned the history of the candy cane in part 1 and what ingredients are needed to make candy canes and how to procure the raw ingredients.
+Today we learn how to make a candy cane and package it.

-SafeSourcing, Inc. can help you source your packaging, production, and prepress services, create and run a Request for Proposal and compress the suppliers pricing by running a Request for Quote.
+SafeSourcing, Inc. can help you source your manufacturing goods and services, create and run a Request for Proposal and compress the suppliers pricing by running a Request for Quote.
 For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.